zoolanders/documentation/src/essentials-for-yootheme-pro/access/rules.md

 ### Day

-Validates if the `current date` week day matches the selection.
+Validates if the `current date` weekday matches the selection.

 ![Day Rule](./assets/rule-day.png)